Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Mass making fabric flips for my ephemera stash

-Week 2: Organizing Book Pages, Music Sheets & Vintage Paper
+Week 2: Organising Book Pages, Music Sheets & Vintage Paper

 Next up, was a BIG problem!
 I had book pages, music sheets and vintage paper coming out of my ears.
 I think I counted that I had these types of papers in at least seven or eight different areas of my craft room.